Summer Palace

 Assigned/reserved parking is strongly supported across the building.
 At least several listings explicitly say '1 assigned parking stall,' 'assigned parking,' or describe a reserved/secured resident stall, which matches the high-confidence MLS history (17/20).

-I looked for explicit deeded-parking language like "deeded parking," "owned stall," or "parking included in deed."
-The listings only describe assigned, secured, or covered parking, which is not enough to confirm deeded ownership.
+I looked for explicit evidence like deeded parking, owned stall, or parking included in the deed.
+The listings only describe assigned, secured, or covered parking, so deeded parking is not confirmed.

 No analysis available